 Car vibrations come in various forms.
-You might sense them through the gear shift, or through the steering wheel, or even through your seat.
-Today, we’re focused primarily on the shaking you might experience when you’re pressing the brake pedal down.
+You might sense them through the gear shift, or the steering wheel, or even through your seat.
+Today, we’re focused primarily on the shaking you might experience when pressing the brake pedal down.

 Short Answer - Why Does My Car Shake When Braking?

 The simple answer to this question is that there is something wrong with the brake system.
 All of the following can contribute to the kinds of shaking and vibrations that you sense when you press the brake pedal:

 - Or something else like the alignment or suspension